 Why Is No One Talking About User Acceptance Testing?

-As someone working in QA and software development, this question recently crossed my mind.
-There’s so much written about software development tools, productivity tips, and framework reviews.
+This question recently crossed my mind as someone in QA and software development.
+Much is written about software development tools, productivity tips, and framework reviews.

-But not a lot of attention goes toward this specific type of software testing, called User Acceptance Testing, or UAT for short.
+But not much attention goes toward this type of software testing, called User Acceptance Testing, or UAT.

 What Is User Acceptance Testing?

 The last phase of the software testing process.
-During UAT, actual software users test the software to make sure it can handle the required tasks in real-world scenarios, according to specifications.
+During UAT, actual software users test the software to ensure it can handle the required tasks in real-world scenarios according to specifications.
 UAT is one of the final and critical software project procedures that must occur before newly developed software is rolled out to the market.

-User acceptance testing (UAT), otherwise known as Beta, Application, or End-User Testing, it is often considered the last phase in the development process, the one before the final installation of the software on the client site, or final distribution of said software.
+User acceptance testing (UAT), known as Beta, Application, or End-User Testing, is often considered the last phase in the development process, the one before the final installation of the software on the client site or final distribution of said software.